Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 Exercise in your room, using an extra bath towel as a mat to do sit-ups, push-ups, planks or a brief yoga routine (you can find some on youtube.)
 But if your hotel has a fitness center, it’s easiest to use that.
 Also, planning to exercise in the morning will give you the best chance of actually following through.
 If you can get up a half-hour earlier, think of how great you’ll feel by starting your day in a way that supports you.

 Create accountability with your traveling companions, whether co-workers or family.
 Meet in the lobby at a set time for a walk around the city or some other physical activity.
 Walking is a great way to get moving and see your new environment.
 And many cities have companies that now promote active adventures – sightseeing tours that go from landmark to landmark by running, such as the Freedom Trail Run in Boston, or by bicycling.
-Before a conference last year in Salt Lake City, we had a great heart- and leg-pumping evening with Salt Lake City Bicycle Tours
+Before a conference last year in Utah, we had a great heart- and leg-pumping evening with Salt Lake Bicycle Tours

 Traveling is a great opportunity to mix up your routine without totally giving up on it.
 Try to maintain a routine that benefits your health, to the best of your ability.
 But also lighten the pressure on yourself.
 Whatever you can do to focus on healthy habits is another step in the right direction for you.